google/santa/docs/introduction/binary-authorization-overview.md

 # Binary Authorization Overview

+NOTE: This doc is out-dated and will be updated soon.
+We don't rely on a Kernel Extension anymore.

 #### Background

 The decision flow starts in the kernel.
 The macOS kernel is extensible by way of